GitBrincie212/Apel-Mod/README.md

 (Since the shape is not a complete but rather a dotted one, where each dot is a particle).
 When using the Interceptors API, you are in control of what data you want to give the user & what data can be modified.
 Interceptors are expressed as function that know have the data the object gave them and know which object they modify which means they themselves can tweak public params.
+Particle objects describe things in a high-level, since they are shapes and have specific properties to them.

 - **Path Animators:** These define the trajectory a particle object should follow.
 They are used to create detailed